Neuberger Berman: Lehman Brothers acquisition and bankruptcy

 In July 2003, the company announced that it was in merger discussions with Lehman Brothers.
 These discussions ultimately resulted in the firm's acquisition by Lehman on October 31, 2003, for approximately $2.63 billion in cash and securities, or approximately 26 times earnings.
-That transaction closed in October 2003 and from that time, until 2008, Neuberger Berman served as one of the asset management arms of Lehman Brothers’ Investment Management Division.
+That transaction closed in October 2003 and from that time, until 2008, Neuberger served as one of the asset management arms of Lehman Brothers' Investment Management Division.
 In that same year, Lehman acquired fixed income manager Lincoln Capital Fixed Income Management and private equity manager Crossroads Group.

 Management buyout

-On September 15, 2008, virtually unprecedented volatility in global securities markets resulted in Lehman Brothers’ collapse and bankruptcy filing.
-Neuberger Berman continued to operate, notwithstanding Lehman's bankruptcy and sought opportunities to spin itself off from its parent.
-On September 29, 2008, Lehman agreed to sell its asset management businesses, including Neuberger Berman, to a pair of private-equity firms, Bain Capital Partners and Hellman & Friedman.
+On September 15, 2008, virtually unprecedented volatility in global securities markets resulted in Lehman Brothers' collapse and bankruptcy filing.
+Neuberger continued to operate, notwithstanding Lehman's bankruptcy and sought opportunities to spin itself off from its parent.
+On September 29, 2008, Lehman agreed to sell its asset management businesses, including Neuberger, to a pair of private-equity firms, Bain Capital Partners and Hellman & Friedman.
 The transaction was expected to close in early 2009; however, a competing bid was entered by the firm's management, who ultimately prevailed in a bankruptcy auction held on December 3, topping the deal with Bain and Hellman.

 The firm spun itself off in May 2009, in a transaction recognized by Fund Industry Intelligence as Deal of the Year.
 Lehman Brothers' creditors initially retained a 49% common equity interest in the firm and an $875 million preferred equity stake, with a coupon that climbed to 12% over three years.
 The preferred equity position was fully repaid in 2012.
 The new entity, including Neuberger, Lincoln Capital, and Crossroads, was named Neuberger Berman Group LLC.
 Under employee control, Larry Zicklin rejoined the firm as a member of the Board of Directors.
-Lehman Brothers creditors have received over $1.5 billion from the employees of Neuberger Berman, dwarfing the proceeds paid by Barclays and Nomura for businesses representing 90% of Lehman Brothers employees.
+Lehman Brothers creditors have received over $1.5 billion from the employees of Neuberger, dwarfing the proceeds paid by Barclays and Nomura for businesses representing 90% of Lehman Brothers employees.